hockenmaier/BalloonVRProject/README.md

 # BalloonVRProject

-This is a test project for Kevin and I to learn Unity and make a first project with a few goals, inlcuding:
+This is a test project for Kevin and I to learn Unity and make a first project with a few goals, including:

 -Learning to use SteamVR, how to use the Vive controllers, and how to move the player’s playspace around -Basic object interactions